node-formidable/formidable/Readme.md

     form.keepExtensions = false

-If you want the files written to `incomingForm.uploadDir` to include the extensions of the original files, set this property to `true`.
+If you want the files written to `form.uploadDir` to include the extensions of the original files, set this property to `true`.

     form.type